MGCodesandStats/mgcodesandstats.github.io/index.md

 [Terms and Conditions](https://mgcodesandstats.github.io/terms/) |
 [E-mail me](mailto:michael@michaeljgrogan.com)

+# Background

+![profile](resize-0251.jpg)

+My name is Michael Grogan, I am a machine learning consultant and educator specialising in time series analysis using both Python and R, and the use of such analysis in generating business intelligence solutions.

+I have worked with a variety of clients in devising time series solutions with machine learning techniques, and have presented my work at international conferences.
+Feel free to follow me on social media:

 Facebook
 Twitter
 LinkedIn
 Cross Validated
 Github

-# Background

-![profile](resize-0251.jpg)

-My name is Michael Grogan, I am a machine learning consultant and educator specialising in time series analysis using both Python and R, and the use of such analysis in generating business intelligence solutions.

-I have worked with a variety of clients in devising time series solutions with machine learning techniques, and have presented my work at international conferences.

 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->